Maverobot/blog/_posts/2018-07-06-dhcp-server-local-network.md

 Here are the steps for configuring a DHCP server in a local network.

-Set static IP to the second network card `enp9s3` (this name can be different on a different PC) on the real-time PC.
+Set static IP to the second network card `enp9s3` (this name can be different on a different PC) on the DHCP server PC.
 Run
 ```
  sudo vi /etc/network/interfaces
 ```